IcedGarion/dc-code-generator/README.md

 # README #

-Uniupo university, Language&Translators Laboratory Project
+**Uniupo university, Science & Technologic Innovation dept., Language&Translators Laboratory Project**

-This repository is about a simple application translating code written in AC (a basic "programming" language) into code readable by UNIX DC calculator.
+This repository is about a simple application translating code written in AC (a basic "programming" language) into code readable (and executable) by UNIX DC calculator. (try typing "dc" in your linux bash!)

+The input AC program is stored in "input.txt" file.

 AC instructions are like the followings: